Run Anywhere - Deploy your Gateway

 Check the following sections to see how to deploy your gateway in different environments on the left menu.

-If your environment is not listed here, that doesn’t mean you can’t deploy your gateway.
-Thanks to our adapter system, you can create your own implementation for your environment.
+If your environment is not listed, that doesn’t mean you can’t deploy your gateway.
+Thanks to our adapter system, you can create your own implementation.
+See the Other Environments (not listed) section below.

-Let’s say you have an environment that is not listed here, you can still deploy your gateway.
-In this case, we will show here how to pass the request information from your environment to Gateway, then get the response for your environment back.
+Let’s say you have an environment that is not listed here, you can still deploy your Hive Gateway using its progammatic API.
+In this case, we will show here how to pass the request information from your environment to Hive Gateway, then get the response for your environment back.

 import type {